 What we fund

-- fit with the criteria of the fund you are applying for are of benefit to Wellingtonians
+- fit with the eligibility and criteria of the specific fund

 - contribute to Council outcomes and priorities

-- are in the Wellington rate-paying area - this includes Tawa and Linden.
+- are taking place in the Wellington rate-paying area - this includes Tawa and Linden.

 The Council's Long Term Plan sets the amount of funding available for community support through grants, as well as key outcomes and priorities that the Council will deliver on.
 These priorities reflect the Council's strategies, so your funding request should outline how the project would deliver on these.

 The Council's Long-Term Plan (LTP) sets the funding available for community support through grants.
 The LTP sets out key outcomes and priorities that the Council will deliver on which reflect the Council's strategies.
 The 2021-31 Long Term Plan can be viewed here; Plans, policies and bylaws - Long-Term Plan 2021-31 - Wellington City Council

 Specific strategies that are relevant to the Council funds are referenced within each funding page.

 Our funding principles

 These principles provide ‘high-level’ guidance for use across our Council funding programmes and allow the flexibility for the Pītau Pūmanawa / Grants subcommittee to respond to emerging needs and meet community outcomes alongside investment criteria and specific fund priorities.